Wellbeing in the workplace

 While these initiatives are all great and hopefully beneficial for staff, another question to ask is whether these measures are a workplace wellbeing strategy or a temporary response to Covid-19.
 They should be former.

-If a workplace wellbeing program is to have real meaning, it must focus on creating sustainable high-performance, making people better.
+If a workplace wellbeing program is to have real meaning, it must focus on creating sustainable high-performance, improving mental skill and wellbeing, and making people better.
 This will have a much longer-lasting benefit to the whole organisation as opposed to trying to make people feel better right now because something bad has happened.

 Workplace wellbeing and return on investment

 In 2012, Google was one of the first companies to try and find out what were the dominant characteristics of their highest performing teams.
 Was it intelligence, years in the job, technical knowledge?
 As it turns out, psychological safety - “being able to show and employ one's self without fear of negative consequences of self-image, status or career” - was the common denominator in high performing teams.

 Atlassian, an Australian software company, followed in Google’s footsteps and began to implement programs to bring staff from all over the organisation together.
 One of these programs they christened FedEx Days (now called ShipIt Days), you had to work on something that was not part of your regular day job but would potentially add value to the company.
 The only stipulation was that if you used a FedEx Day you had to deliver something to your colleagues the next day to show what you’d worked on.